Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Linux boot process:
 - HW
-  - poewr on the system
+  - power on the system
   - keep in RESET state the CPU until the power supply is stable
-  - start the oscillators and waits for the PLL output to be stable
+  - start the oscillators and wait for the PLL output to be stable
 - BIOS
   - Power On Self Test (POST) executed from flash or ROM
   - find and executes peripheral's BIOS
   - find memory, ports and HDD
   - select the device to boot from based on pior user setting
-  - executes the specific bootloader
+  - execute the specific bootloader
 - Bootloader
-  - locates and loads the kernel at a fixed physical address
+  - locate and load the kernel at a fixed physical address
   - start executing from the kernel entry point
 - Linux
   - load additional kernel modules to